davidtchiu/davidtchiu.github.io/teaching/cs261/lab11.expr/index.md

 For example, the infix expression `( ( 500 * ( 1 + 2.2 ) ) - 6 )`  would be transformed into the postfix expression `500 1 2.2 + * 6 -`.
 In the original expression, the parentheses tell us that the `+` should be performed first, precedence says that the `*` is next, followed by the `-`.
 Lo and behold, that's the order in which they appear in the postfix string!
 Luckily I have already provided the infix-to-postfix method in the `Infix2Postfix` class.

 Now, move on to the `buildTree()` method that you'll need to implement.
-First, you'll need a stack.
-Have the stack hold references to the nodes: When you encounter a value, make a new tree node and push it onto the stack.
+First, you'll need a stack that's capable of storing both kinds of nodes you just wrote.
+When you encounter a constant value in the given expression, make a new value node and push it onto the stack.
 When an operator is encountered, build a larger tree out of the operator and the two subtrees at the top of the stack, then push this new tree onto the stack.
-A reference to the full expression tree will be on the stack when we're done!
+A reference to the full expression tree will be on the top of the stack when we're done!

-One word of warning: To test your code, I will always input the expressions with a space in between any parenthesis, operand and operator.
+One note: To test your code, I will always input the expressions with a space in between any parenthesis, operand and operator.
 That way, the infix to postfix converter you wrote for lab will work without too much hassle.